TheGamerz29/E.F.V.S.L.C-Fake-Virus-Simulator/README.md

 # 6.
 Some Easter eggs,

-# Updates.
-By The time you read this,There is 8 fake viruses.But,More viruses will be added later on.

 # [Notes]
 # THIS IS A BETA
+# By The time you read this,There is 8 fake viruses.But,More Fake Viruses Will be Added Later On.
+# All .bat file is detected as a viruses.
 # There might be some problem with the code
 # All .bat file is detected as a viruses.